 Skip Big Sur and Drive Highway 1 to Stornetta Protected Lands

-Not only was a I surprised when my twisting, winding road through the forest suddenly gave way to jaw dropping coastal views and cliffs, but I was also surprised that no one was there!
+Not only was I surprised when my twisting, winding road through the forest suddenly gave way to jaw-dropping coastal views and cliffs, but I was also surprised that no one was there!
 I decided they could call it the Lonely Coast since I seemed to be the only one around.
 Forget the crowds of gawkers at Highway 1’s Big Sur and head further north where you will have the views to yourself.

 This Northern section of Highway 1 will lead you to the newly protected Point Arena-Stornetta Public Lands which contain more than 1,000 acres of scenic coastal habitat harboring wildlife.
 But to really get a feel for this area and its ever-changing coastline, I went out with Margaret Lindgren, owner of Unbeaten Path Tours for a 3-hour walk along this spectacular coastline.
 She was able to show me the hidden gems of the area, explain the geology of the region, and show me the best photo spots.
 I learned why this area was so special and why it’s still relatively unknown.

 After your Stornetta hike you will be hungry – so make sure you stop at Rollerville Café near the Lighthouse turnoff.
 This was probably my favorite find on my Gogobot app!
-Delicious home-cooked food and laid back atmosphere in an area where there aren’t many options for cafes!
+Delicious home-cooked food and a laid-back atmosphere in an area where there aren’t many options for cafes!

 Skip the hotels and get a Jucy Camper Van

-The wheels I used for this trip was a great fit for a modern day hippy – or someone who wants to save money on a road trip.
-I rented a Jucy camper van that basically was my bed on wheels – it even had a kitchen too – all packed into a little mini van.
+The wheels I used for this trip was a great fit for a modern-day hippy – or someone who wants to save money on a road trip.
+I rented a Jucy camper van that basically was my bed on wheels – it even had a kitchen too – all packed into a little minivan.
 It was a great way to get around the twisting, narrow roads around Northern California – especially Highway 1 in Mendocino County.
-I just stopped at campgrounds and camped for the night maximizing my sightseeing time in Northern California!
+I just stopped at the campgrounds and camped for the night maximizing my sightseeing time in Northern California!